ryscher/old-vagrant-dryad/README.md

 ### Running tests

 To run tests, use the `test_dryad.sh` script in `/home/vagrant/bin/`.
-This script will make sure a test environment exists (dspace directory and database, via `install_dryad_test_database.sh`).
-To clear out the test database before running tests, use `test_dryad.sh -c`.
+This script will
+1. Ensure a test database and dspace directory exist
+2. Run tests with `mvn package -DskipTests=false -Ddefault.dspace.dir=...`

+You can use `test_dryad -c` to clean the test environment or manually reset the test database with `install_dryad_test_database.sh`.

 ## Emails from Dryad